No Minimum Deposit Required at Schwab, Robinhood, or Firstrade

 Charles Schwab

-Brokerage accounts can start with zero deposit.
-Once open, you get access to Schwab's website, mobile app, and thinkorswim trading platform.
+On the brokerage side, an account can be opened with zero deposit.
+Once opened, the account will have access to Schwab's website, mobile app, and thinkorswim platforms.

 Free Charles Schwab Account